aragagnin/g3read/README.md

 f.write_block("POT ", -1, potential, filename=my_filename_output)
 ```

-## Writing a new snapshot file from scratch

 Here an example on how to create a Gadget snapshot and its header from scratch